opensearch-project/documentation-website/_security/configuration/tls.md

 Name | Description
 :--- | :---
 `plugins.security.ssl.http.enabled` | Whether to enable TLS on the REST layer.
 If enabled, only HTTPS is allowed.
 Optional.
-Default is false.
+Default is `false`.
 `plugins.security.ssl.http.keystore_type` | The type of the keystore file, JKS or PKCS12/PFX.
 Optional.
 Default is JKS.
 `plugins.security.ssl.http.keystore_filepath` | Path to the keystore file, which must be under the `config` directory, specified using a relative path.
 Required.
 `plugins.security.ssl.http.keystore_alias` | The alias name of the keystore.
 Optional.
 Default is the first alias.